manang/internet-drafts/draft-auge-dmm-hicn-mobility.md

 management {{!RFC7476}}.
 For clarify, this section we focus on hICN {{?I-D.muscariello-intarea-hicn}} an ICN implementation for IPv6.

 ## Hybrid-ICN overview

-Hybrid ICN (hICN) is an ICN architecture that defines integration of ICN semantics within IPv6, instead of over/under/aside.
-The only difference w.r.t.
+Hybrid ICN (hICN) is an ICN architecture that defines integration of ICN semantics within IPv6.
-ICN as defined in {{?I-D.irtf-icnrg-ccnxsemantics}} is that it encodes names inside IP addresses, and thus can use RFC-compliant TCP/IP packets to transport ICN semantics.

 The goal of hICN is to ease ICN insertion in existing IP infrastructure by:

-1. selective insertion of hICN capabilities in a few network nodes at the edge (no need for pervasive fully hICN network enablement);
+1. selective insertion of hICN capabilities in a few network nodes at the edge (no need for pervasive fully hICN network deployments);
-2. guaranteed transparent interconnection with hICN-unaware IP nodes, without using overlays;
+2. guaranteed transparent interconnection with hICN-unaware IPv6 nodes, without using overlays;
-3. minor modification to existing IP routers/endpoints (e.g. reuse of IP FIBs and of existing buffers, no modifications to L7 applications and user space hICN transport layer introduction in endpoints);
+3. minor modification to existing IP routers/endpoints;
 4. re-use of existing IP control plane (e.g. for routing of IP prefixes carrying ID-semantics) along with performing mobility management and caching operations in forwarding plane;
 5. fallback capability to tradition IP network/transport layer.

-hICN architecture is described in detail in {{?I-D.muscariello-intarea-hicn}}.
+hICN architecture is described in {{?I-D.muscariello-intarea-hicn}}.
-Together with MAP-Me, it forms the basis for the mobility management architecture we describe in the rest of this document.
+Together with MAP-Me {{?I-D.irtf-icnrg-mapme}}, it forms the basis for the mobility management architecture we describe in the rest of this document.

 ## Consumer and producer mobility

 __Consumer mobility__
+The consumer end-point is the logical communication termination that receives data.
 Due to the pull-based and connection-less properties of hICN communications, consumer mobility comes natively with ICN.
 It is indeed sufficient that the consumer reissues pending interests from the new